 Another important step is to learn the key problem plants for your area.
-There are different preventative action and treatment approaches for each invasive species.
+There are different preventative actions and treatment approaches for each invasive species.
 By knowing your "enemy" you can choose the most effective and efficient approach in managing these plants.
 Several books, websites, and other publications are available.

 Invasive Plant Laws

-Some of these plants are regulated by state, federal, or local government. respective invasive plant laws that pertain to Florida.
+Some of these plants are regulated by state, federal, or local government.
+Respective invasive plant laws that pertain to Florida

-EDDMaPS Invasive Species Mapping System:
+EDDMaPS Invasive Species Mapping System

-Report non-native invasive plants in Florida's Natural Areas: http://www.eddmaps.org/florida/
+Report non-native invasive plants in Florida's natural areas: http://www.eddmaps.org/florida/

-Florida Invasive Species Partnership website
+Florida Invasive Species Partnership Website